 If you do decide to visit Lake Louise in the morning, I highly recommend grabbing a coffee or snack at the Fairmont Chateau Lake Louise.
 Inside the hotel you’ll find a pleasant little café where you can warm up and enjoy a steamy cup of coffee.

 You’re welcome to take a peak around the hotel as well.
 You’ll find a few gift shops down the long corridor off to the right side of the hotel entrance.

-It’s a bit pricey ($30 for the breakfast buffet), but you’re really there for the experience and the awe-inspiring views of the lake.
+Brunch is a bit pricey ($30 for the breakfast buffet), but you’re really there for the experience and the views of the lake.
 You have the choice of a breakfast buffet, which includes basically everything under the sun you could possibly want (and endless cups of coffee!), or you can order off the menu a la carte.

 Like this post?
 Pin it for later!

-Have you visited Canada’s Lake Louise in the summer?
+Have you visited Lake Louise, Canada?
 Love to know your thoughts in the comments below!